jprusik/browser-interactions-testing/README.md

   - You can generate your files quickly with `mkcert` (e.g. `mkcert -cert-file ssl.crt -key-file ssl.key localhost 127.0.0.1 bitwarden.test`)
   - If generating your cert and key with `mkcert`, be sure to first set up your local Certificate Authority with `mkcert --install`

-Teardown the Docker containers and volumes with `docker compose down -v`
+Create and start the containers and volumes with `docker compose up -d --build --remove-orphans`, and teardown with `docker compose down -v`

 ## Seeding Your Vault

-- Ensure that the [Bitwarden CLI](https://bitwarden.com/help/cli/) is installed on your machine.
+- Ensure that the [Bitwarden CLI](https://bitwarden.com/help/cli/) is installed and configured on your host machine.
+  - If you are using a local environment, you should configure the CLI to point to your local vault.
+This can be done with the following command.
+  - `bw config server --api http://localhost:<api-port> --identity http://localhost:<identity-port> --web-vault https://localhost:<web-vault-port> --events http://localhost:<events-port>`
+- Log into the Bitwarden CLI using the credentials for the account you'd like to seed.
+- In a separate terminal, launch the Vault Management API by running `bw serve --port <api-port> --host <api-host>`
+  - Note: running `bw serve` defaults the port to `8087` and the host to `localhost`.
+This is fine to do as long as you also set the values within your `.env` file (see below).
 - Ensure that the following variables are set in your `.env`
   - `VAULT_EMAIL=<your-email>`
   - `VAULT_PASSWORD=<your-password>`